awslabs/ask-bedrock/README.md

 ask-bedrock configure --context mycontext
 ```

-You can also create or edit the configuration file yourself in `$HOME/.config/ask-bedrock/config.yaml`:
+You can also create or edit the configuration file yourself in `$HOME/.config/ask-bedrock/config.yaml`.
+Note that MCP configuration is verbose, but mostly auto-discovered during `ask-bedrock configure`:

 ```yaml
 contexts: